 To include hashtags, just add them in the caption area of your post.
 You can use up to 30, but research shows that 9-12 per post delivers the best results.
 To get more ideas, look at other accounts similar to your business and jot down hashtags that stand out to you.

 Pro tip: A combination of general and specific hashtags will likely work best.
-For example, “#carpentry” is pretty broad.
+For example, “#accounting” is pretty broad.
 Also including hashtags related to your city or specialty will help better connect potential customers to your account.

 OK – you’ve snapped and uploaded a photo or video, edited it, added effects or filters, included your location, and a caption with hashtags.
 When everything looks good, tap Share.
 Your photo is live!

 Follow other users and let your customers know you have arrived